People Who Eat Chili Peppers May Live Longer, Study Suggests

 Health benefits of chili peppers.

-Red chili peppers have anti-inflammatory, antioxidant, and blood sugar-regulating properties.
-Some studies have even shown the food may be beneficial in protecting against certain types of cancer.
+Red chili peppers have anti-inflammatory, antioxidant, and blood sugar-regulating1 properties.
+Some studies have even shown the food may be beneficial in protecting against certain types of cancer2.
 All of these health benefits have been linked to capsaicin, an active component in the pepper that gives it its distinctive spicy flavor.

 To further understand this phenomenon, researchers looked at 4,729 studies with more than 570,000 participants, which analyzed the outcomes of people who ate chili peppers.
 They found that people who ate chili peppers lowered their risk of dying from cardiovascular disease by 26%, cancer by 23%, and all causes by 25%.